AmericanCoinAMC/Core/README.md

 [Download for Mac](https://firebasestorage.googleapis.com/v0/b/americancoinintro.appspot.com/o/Mac%2FAMCCore.zip?alt=media&token=397c6649-5076-4611-91c8-f1e28002ef5e)

-Once you meet the requierements, open a terminal, go to the daemon folder (where americancoind is) and type

 Once you have extracted the files, open a terminal and locate yourself in the AMC's Core directory (Where americancoind is located).

 Then, simply type: